Water Safe Crystals: Full List + What to Avoid (UK)

 Can Selenite Go in Water?

 No. If you are wondering can selenite go in water, the safest answer is to keep it dry.
-Selenite is soft and water can mark, pit or weaken it.
+Selenite is a soft form of gypsum (Mohs 2) and water can mark, pit, cloud or slowly dissolve it.
 Clean selenite with a dry cloth and keep it away from humidity where possible.
+The same applies to can selenite go in salt water: keep it dry.
+For more, see our selenite care guide.

-If you are unsure whether a stone is water safe, these methods are simple and low risk:
+If you are unsure whether a stone is water safe, the simplest and lowest-risk method is dry cleaning:

-- Dry cloth wipe: Remove dust and fingerprints with a soft microfibre cloth.
+• Dry cloth wipe: Remove dust and fingerprints with a soft microfibre cloth.
+Safe for every stone, including soft and water-sensitive pieces.

 For a full step-by-step routine, read: How to Cleanse Crystals 2026 Guide.